Trap Types

 How They Work

-LobsterHoney embeds specially crafted prompt injection payloads into trap responses.
-These payloads instruct AI agents to send their system prompt and configuration details to a callback URL.
-Because AI agents process text as instructions, they often comply — revealing their full instruction set.
+LobsterHoney embeds specially crafted payloads into trap responses that encourage AI agents to reveal their system prompts and configuration details.
+Because AI agents process text as instructions, they often comply -- revealing their full instruction set.

 When to Use